-- Diff serv parameters Select this option to list or change QoS setting in the system.
-NOTE: To change Diffserv value in MGU or Media Server, refer to media\gateway\info command. - Bonding settings in system Select this option to list, add or remove bonding. - Cluster handling Select this option to handle clusters in system. - NOTE: When changing a cluster, e.g. changing fallback type, adding a Server (LIM) to cluster, the cluster functionality is stopped during the reconfiguration. - DNS forward settings Select this option to list and change DNS forward settings and search domains. - Seccheck settings -Select this option to enable/disable security check settings. - User management in server Select this option to list, add, remove and change user accounts in the system.
-Select this option to enable/disable V.24 access to Service Node daemon. - Web server config Select this option to configure Web server. e.g. for MX-ONE Service Node Manager. - Manage add-on software -Select this option to list, install, upgrade and uninstall add-on software. - Man age SLES software repositories Select this option to list, add and remove SLES Service Packs or Patch Packages. - Man age Certificates and TLS settings in the system Select this option to configure certificates and TLS settings. - Man age settings for Media Server Select this option to list, add and remove Media Servers.
+- Diff serv parameters Select this option to list or change QoS setting in the system. - NOTE: To change Diffserv value in MGU or Media Server, refer to media gateway info command. - Bonding settings in system Select this option to list, add or remove bonding. - Cluster handling Select this option to handle clusters in system. - NOTE: When changing a cluster, e.g. changing fallback type, adding a Server (LIM) to cluster, the cluster functionality is stopped during the reconfiguration. - DNS forward settings Select this option to list, change DNS forward settings, and search domains.
+Select this option to list, add, and remove resource records such as SRV records. - Seccheck settings -Select this option to enable/disable security check settings. - User management in server Select this option to list, add, remove and change user accounts in the system.
+Select this option to enable/disable V.24 access to Service Node daemon. - Web server config Select this option to configure Web server. e.g. for MX-ONE Service Node Manager. - Manage add-on software -Select this option to list, install, upgrade and uninstall add-on software. - Manage SLES software repositories Select this option to list, add and remove SLES Service Packs or Patch Packages. - Manage Certificates and TLS settings in the system Select this option to configure certificates and TLS settings. - Manage settings for Media Server Select this option to list, add and remove Media Servers. - NTP settings Select this option to list and change NTP server(s).